Skip to content

 Materialized Views (Derived Topics)

-BoilStream supports creating materialized views (also known as derived topics) that provide streaming SQL transformations of your data in real-time.
-These views automatically process and transform incoming data as it streams through your base topics, creating new output streams based on your SQL transformations.
+BoilStream supports materialized views (also known as derived topics) that provide streaming SQL transformations of your data in real-time.
+These views automatically process and transform incoming data as it streams through your base topics.

 • Process data in real-time as it arrives in your base topics